 Cold migration uses the same network path as VMware HCX vMotion to transfer a powered-off virtual machine.
 During a cold migration, the Virtual Machine IP address and MAC address are preserved.
 Cold migrations must satisfy the vMotion requirements.

-Pre-Requisites for VMware HCX vMotion
+Requirements for VMware HCX vMotion and Cold Migration

 VMware HCX Interconnect Tunnels must be up/active.